Who does this guy think he is?

-Having worked in Christian Ed for three decades, often taken the road less traveled, I have a few ideas and resources to share.
-Most of that sharing has happened at sundaysoftware.com and rotation.org –two CE websites I created.
+Having worked in Christian Ed for three decades, often taking the road less traveled, I have come up with a few ideas and resources to share.
+Most of that sharing has happened at sundaysoftware.com and rotation.org –two CE websites I started years ago.
 But not every idea or resource belonged on those sites, so I created this one: Sundayresources.net.

 Many people visiting this blog know me from my work with teaching with computers in Christian education.
 I’ve been teaching with software in Sunday School since 1990, and started Sunday Software full-time in 1996.

-Other’s visiting this blog know me from my work with the Workshop Rotation Model for Sunday School, …a different way to organize your program and teach kids -which I had a hand in creating.
+Others visiting this blog know me from my work with the Workshop Rotation Model for Sunday School, …a different way to organize your program and teach kids -which I had a hand in creating.
 It is estimated that over 9000 churches in N. America use the model.
-I was the founder of www.rotation.org -the model’s official website, and have been posting articles and thoughts there for a number of years.
+I was the founder of www.rotation.org -a site that I turned over to a non-profit Board of Directors and now serve as their lead writer and webmaster.

 Both my software and rotation work began because -as both a pastor and parent, I was dissatisfied with the way we did things in the church and believed things could change.
-I’ve had my share of successes and failures trying to change things, and in the process, learned from many others in the church trying to do the same thing.
+I’ve learned from my successes and failures trying to change things, and from many others in the church trying to do the same thing.
 This blog shares some of those conclusions.

-I have been blessed with a different way of looking at things and some creative talents.
-But I’ve also been cursed with an inability to hide my incredulity with the “same old, same old,” (and the old guard, righteous, and wound-too-tight, but I digress).
+I have been blessed with a different way of looking at things, including faith.
+But I’ve also been cursed with an inability to hide my incredulity with the “same old, same old,” (and the old guard, righteous, wound-too-tight, …but I digress).